MarvinKnobloch/MVM27/Assets/Scenes/Pizza/Flyer Enemy/README.md

 For now, I will assume this is something we return to at the end if needed and we have time.
 ### Visual Indicator
 Do we want a exclamation icon or some similar effect that occurs when an enemy sees the player?

+## Refactor
+So I decided to refactor this flyer to be much simpler and match the feel of the project.
+Below are some main points as to why.
+### Chase / Lost / Out of Bounds
+This required the flyer to do lots of navigating the map.
+Currently, there is no pathfinding system in.
+Without that, there was alot of code needed to ensure the flyer didnt get stuck or act odd.
+Adding a pathfinding system in (that checks the tiles and doesnt affect performance) is far beyond the scope of the current task.
+Thinking about how the player controls work, and the theme of the game so far; I decided an older style AI is a better match.
+One that simply wanders around a smal zone.
+It can do some repositioning after attacking, but that is it.
+I will keep the old flyer code in a backup incase we ever want to return to it.
+## Shots
+I removed explosion shot, just to limit scope of the task.
+The single shot and scatter shot should be enough.
+I am going to remvoe the "player following" logic and let the designers play with it and tweak the settings.
+If they request something like "shoot ahead" or stuff like that, we can do that.
+But based on the style of the game, I doubt that will be needed.
+At least not now.